KislakCenter/islamicmss/index.md

 As you work through these pages, keep in mind that manuscript making was a team effort and included papermakers, scribes,  and binders at the very least.
 Fancy, or deluxe, manuscript production would also include (teams of) illustrators and illuminators.

 You can find digital collections of Islamic manuscripts used on this website in [**OPenn**](http://openn.library.upenn.edu/html/muslimworld_contents.html), which hosts over 500 open-access, high-resolution digitized Islamic manuscripts from Philadelphia area collections and Columbia University.
-All images on this site are released under Creative Commons licenses and have been taken from OPenn, unless otherwise stated.
+All images on this site are open access under Creative Commons licenses and have been taken from OPenn, unless otherwise stated.

 ### **Where to Start**